ENIGMA: Evolutionary Non-Isometric Geometry Matching: Background

 While some methods use landmark-based descriptors, we prefer to avoid it due to possible bias towards isometry that might be inherent in the descriptors.
 The formulation in Equation~\eqref{eq:Elands} has been used successfully by Gehre et al.~\cite{gehre2018interactive} for functional map computation between highly non isometric shapes, as well as in the context of pointwise map recovery~\cite{ezuz2017deblurring}.

 \paragraph*{Commutativity with Laplace-Beltrami.} We use:

-where $\Delta_i$ is a diagonal matrix with the first $k_i$ eigenvalues of the Laplace-Beltrami operator of $M_i$ on the diagonal.
+where $\Delta_i$ is a diagonal matrix holding the first $k_i$ eigenvalues of the Laplace-Beltrami operator of $M_i$.
 While initially this term was derived to promote isometries, in practice it has proven to be useful for highly non isometric shape matching as well~\cite{gehre2018interactive}.

+To compute a functional map $\fmap_{12}$ from a set $\Pi$ of pairs of corresponding landmarks, we optimize the following combined objective: